Jarcuterie with Pickled Cherries

 Jarcuterie is an epic charcuterie board, in single serving portions.

-But if you’re having a larger gathering, jarcuterie is the way to go this summer.
-And definitely bookmark this idea for the fall, because a football charcuterie board could fit into charcuterie cups, too!
+But if you’re having a larger gathering, jarcuterie or individual charcuterie cups are the way to go this summer.
+It’s one of my favorite Memorial Day appetizers.
+And definitely bookmark this idea for the fall, because a football charcuterie board or a Thanksgiving charcuterie board could fit into charcuterie cups, too!

 No matter how you serve it, I recommend a nice balance between savory and sweet elements.
 Your taste buds will keep you going back for more when the flavors are balanced like this.